 Heteroflexible, sapiosexual, sex-positive, queer, cyberpunk, transhumanist, polyamorous, open marriage, roguelike geek, pro/hobbyist dev, compulsive reader, minimalist runner, subreddit mod, comedy wrestling referee, recent Doomsday Wrestling World Heavyweight Champion.
 Well, my character is.
 More to come if I can think of them.
 I was listed as bisexual, but I'm a solid 2 on the Kinsey scale and I find it difficult but not impossible to form romantic relationships with other men.
 So there's that.

-I'm married to whiskeywhispers, my ever-present accomplice, and I'm in this weird thing with Canda_Panda where we're both basically overgrown children and I'm the one with sparkly anime eyes.
+I'm in this weird thing with Canda_Panda where we're both basically overgrown children and I'm the one with sparkly anime eyes, and I try to get in time with GraveTexan where our mutual aspirations allow.
 Poly/open, serious inquries only.

 TL;DR, I am pragmatic, progressive, and a Red Mage.
 I got mad letters for that Myers-Briggs, I go I, I go F, but I mainly go ENTJ.